Codesley/SEI-Project-1-Mapsley/README.md

 ## Future Goals

-* Create a score list that logs user names with their best score
+* Create a score list that logs user names with their best score.
-* Optimize the CSS so that the game looks refined on a multitude of platforms (Mobile, tablet, etc.)
+* Optimize the CSS so that the game looks refined on a multitude of platforms (Mobile, tablet, etc.).